 Of course, the easiest fix for lower back pain is to avoid it in the first place by staying fit, active, and not sitting too much.
-But if you’re among the unlucky 80 percent of humankind who does suffer from a “bad back,” here’s exactly what you need to know to face and conquer it.
-And while you’re at it, be sure to check out these 5 best exercises to eliminate back pain for good.
+But if you're among the unlucky 80 percent of humankind who does suffer from a "bad back," here's exactly what you need to know to face and conquer it.

 "The personal computer is for chiropractic treatments what candy is for dentistry," says Robert A. Hayden, DC, PhD, a leading member of the American Chiropractic Association.
 Every second you spend at your desk leads to added pressure on your spine, which can lead to disc degeneration or pinched nerves.
 "Human bodies were just not made to sit for long periods of time."